remindgmbh/rmnd-content/README.md

 ### aspects
 Aspects with the suffix `Label` should use `LocaleModifier` to replace the query parameter name with localized names.
 So if a query parameter with the argument `page: currentPage` and an Aspect with the key `pageLabel` exists, the localized names would be used.

+### types
+Limit the route enhancer to certain page types, for example to enhance solr search result routes but not autocomplete routes.
+Defaults to `[0]`.

 ### example for News Extension

 ```